Below are some of the most common questions from our travelers.

 Check out the current weather conditions in Germany.

-See our Visa page for infornation on passports and visas to Germany.
+Passports are required of U.S. and Canadian citizens.
+Visas are not required for tourist visits up to 90 days.
+See our Visa page for more infornation on passports and visas to Germany.

 The currency in Germany is the euro.
 Please review the current exchange rate for the euro.

 Round up bills in restaurants and taxis, and give the tip directly to the waiter or driver.